Carry Out a Free Arizona Warrant Search: Wanted Persons

 Choosing the relevant agency or department often helps speed up the search process, and generally, it’s best to search broadly via state or federal records and slowly narrow the scope of the investigation to county and municipality.
 It can also help to know which kind of warrant has been issued, as there are several.
 However, most appear through the same search processes, and details on the common types of warrants are detailed below.

-How To Run a Free Arizona Warrant Search on Yourself or Someone Else
+How To Conduct a Free Arizona Warrant Search on Yourself or Someone Else

 The Arizona Judicial Branch offers the Public Access to Court Information tool, which reports information from 177 out of 184 courts.3